anonklub/anonklub/pm/initial-survey.md

 ### Proving Server

 For onchain nullifiers especially, the proving time is very high (TODO: 10m?), so we wanted to create a trusted server which would generate the proof for you.
-(TODO complete)

-## Conclusion
+However, this server must be trusted with your privacy, so it will be deprecated as proving times improve.